Dutch Schultz: Shooting

-Schultz was shot on October 23, 1935, while he was at the Palace Chop House restaurant at 12 East Park Street in Newark, New Jersey, with Otto Berman, his accountant; Abe Landau, his new chief lieutenant; and his personal bodyguard, Bernard "Lulu" Rosenkrantz.
-While Schultz was in the bathroom, two Murder, Inc. hitmen named Charles "The Bug" Workman and Emanuel "Mendy" Weiss entered the establishment.
+Dutch Schultz was shot on October 23, 1935 at the Palace Chop House restaurant at 12 East Park Street in Newark, along with his accountant Otto Berman; Abraham “Abe” Landau, his new chief lieutenant; and his personal bodyguard, Bernard "Lulu" Rosenkrantz.
+While Schultz was in the men's room, two Murder, Inc. hitmen named Charles "The Bug" Workman and Emanuel "Mendy" Weiss entered the establishment.
+Workman walked the length of the bar and opened the door to the men's room, where he encountered Schultz.
+Workman shot Schultz, who dropped to the floor.
+He then entered the rear dining room with Weiss, with both men firing numerous times at the Schultz gang members.

-Workman and Weiss entered the back room of the restaurant, where they fired numerous times at the Schultz gang members.
 Berman collapsed immediately after he was shot.
 Landau's carotid artery was severed by a bullet passing through his neck, and Rosenkrantz was hit repeatedly at point-blank range.
-Nevertheless, despite their injuries, both gangsters rose to their feet, returned fire, and drove the assassins out of the restaurant.
+Despite their injuries, both gangsters rose to their feet, returned fire and drove the assassins out of the restaurant.
 Weiss jumped into the getaway car and ordered the driver to abandon Workman.
 Landau chased Workman out of the bar and emptied his pistol at him but missed.
-After Workman had fled on foot, Landau finally collapsed onto a nearby trash can.
+After Workman had fled on foot, Landau collapsed onto a nearby trashcan.

-Witnesses say Schultz staggered out of the bathroom, clutching his side, and sat at his table.
+Witnesses say Schultz staggered out of the bathroom, clutching his side and sat at his table.
 He called for anyone who could hear him to get an ambulance.
 Rosenkrantz rose to his feet and demanded that the barman, who had hidden during the shootout, give him some change.
 Rosenkrantz called for an ambulance before he lost consciousness.